CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 }
 ```

-For the full list of property types see the [Cesium 3D Metadata specification](../../../specification/Metadata/README.md).

 ### Tileset Metadata

-Metadata may be assigned to the tileset as a whole with the `tileset` object.
+Metadata may be assigned to the tileset as a whole using the `tileset` object.

-The tileset metadata object may specify a `name` and `description`.
-The tileset metadata object may also specify a `class` and assign values to the `properties` defined by the selected class.
+The `tileset` object may specify a `class` and contain property values.
+The `tileset` object may also specify a `name` and `description`.

 ```jsonc
 {